ayedo/ktsgenerator/README.md

       // Only Kotlin classes from this package will be considered for generation packageName = "com.example.backend" // required, this is an example

-      // Only classes which have the follwing postfixes will be generated postfixFilters = ["OP", "IP"] // optional, the default is []
+      // Only classes which have the following postfixes will be generated postfixFilters = ["OP", "IP"] // optional, the default is []

       // Which type to use for int